ronak197/Comicity/README.md

 This is an application to read comics.

 This app gives the basic structure of comic reading application.
-Images are fetched from the firebase.
-Currently the app displays three comics but it can be extended further on large scale.

 ## General Guideline